WebAssembly/stringref/proposals/stringref/Overview.md

 compiler authors that target GC will likely want to be able to encode the contents of a stringref to a GC array, and vice versa.

-Our primary use cases are:
+The primary use cases are:

  1. String-builder interfaces, which will likely use a WTF-8 or WTF-16 array as intermediate storage, depending on the language being